zukunft/zukunft.com/docs/llm/pending.md

 The component insertion point causes ~1,600 lines of avoidable churn.
 I placed system title user directly after system title user settings, which lands it at component id 98 and shifts every later component id by one: unit/component/list.csv 450 changed lines, unit/component_link/list.csv 1,866.
 Appending both new components at the end of their components blocks would have given the same result with a two-line fixture diff.
 I checked the pinned consts in shared/const/components.php — the highest is FORM_PLURAL_ID = 92, below the insertion point, so nothing is silently mis-pinned.
 But if you would rather not carry that renumbering, moving the two definitions to the end of their blocks and re-running is cheap now and awkward later.
 Seven user snapshots were renamed, not edited — 74_user.html → 74_user_9.html, and likewise 49, 50, 62, 85, 87, 89.
 The filename carries the dbo id, which is now 9 instead of 0.
 Correct consequence of user_filled_loaded, but it makes the diff read as delete+add; worth confirming the deletions are the paired old files and that the runner's "remove test files not used any more" pass did not drop anything else. component_types.csv gains a seeded row, so the database needs the new type.
 I read that as data rather than structure and left version.txt alone — your call if it should carry the minor bump plus a db_check step.
+The new component is not wrapped in the row col-md-12 column div — visible in 74_user_9.html: the first four components each sit in <div class="row col-md-12">, the fifth does not.
+Since the request was specifically "in a fixed column", this defeats the point of the placement.
+The cause is pre-existing, not introduced here: view_exe::show() wraps a row only when it reaches the next component ($result .= $html->div_row($row, $row_style) in the BELOW branch), and the final flush at line 271-273 is a bare $result .= $row; with no div_row().
+So the last component of any view has always been unwrapped — in the committed snapshot it was user system errors that lacked the div, and now it is the new one.
+Fixing the flush to use div_row()  with the same style resolution would wrap both, and would change the tail of many view snapshots.
+The two change-log api fixtures now carry a per-run change_time. change_log_list_word_1_word_name.json gained "change_time": "2026-08-18T09:10:19+00:00", which the committed baseline did not have. assert_api_compare() strips it before comparing (json_remove_volatile → change_log::FLD_TIME), so tests still pass — but the stored file now holds a timestamp that differs on every reset, so these two files will churn on each run.
+Cause: the update_files_with_not_yet_fixed_db_id() helpers I added last commit write the raw api response ($lib->json_for_dev($created)) without passing it through json_remove_volatile() first.
+The type_list_check() pattern I copied has the same property (its header timestamp also moves each run), so this is consistent with the existing code — but for the change log it bakes a volatile value per row where there was none.
+Stripping volatile fields before writing would make these fixtures stable.
+The files also switched from 2-space to 4-space indentation, confirming a different writer than whatever produced the committed versions.

 Worth deciding
 Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
 Visible in formula.html: title="change formula for scale minute to sec" → "change formula", and "delete this formula of scale minute to sec" → "delete this formula".
 If that's intended, fine; if not, the new generic variants need an $explain path too.